Vietnam.vn - Nền tảng quảng bá Việt Nam

 - After crossing Saigon Bridge, we drove for a long time and saw people looking at us strangely.
 We couldn't understand what they were saying.
 After a while, I told the driver that we seemed to be going the wrong way.

 At that time, many boys and girls on motorbikes drove close to our car and called out, "Hey guys, where are you going?
-We'll guide you!"
+We will guide you!"

 We told them our destination was the Caravelle Hotel, where the film crews and press were gathered.
 They shouted, “Follow me!”
 They were the first to greet us.
-They were all cheerful and polite.
+All were cheerful and polite.

-Maybe because the first image of the soldiers must have been very beautiful, the Northern soldiers had an innocent, lovely, very cute look.
+Maybe because the first image of the soldiers must have been very beautiful, the Northern soldiers have an innocent, adorable, very cute look.

 Actually, the young soldiers are cute because they are very shy in communication and are told too much by their commanders.
 Maybe they are shy when they see Saigon people wearing suits and riding Vespas, and they feel inferior.

 I am more mature, have been abroad, have confidence since childhood, so I do not have that inferiority complex.
-Entering Ben Thanh market, the guide said loudly, you guys from R, vendors, don't sell your goods at high prices!
+Entering Ben Thanh market, the guide said loudly, you guys from R, vendors, don't sell too expensively!

-The whole market knew after a while.
+The whole market knew about it after a while.
 Those were the first days.

 Ngày Sài Gòn cầm tay Hà Nội... - Ảnh 9.